Chorus-bdd/Chorus/index.md

   Then my position against google is 0
 {% endhighlight %}

-Here there are at least two components involved, a trader client and a customer client, and perhaps a booking system and a pricing system.
+Here there are at least two components involved, a trader client and a customer client.
+Perhaps there's also a booking system and a pricing component.

-We'll need to connect to these components to execute the steps in the test.
-Before we can even do this, we may need to create a testing environment with those processes running.
+We'll need to connect to these components to execute the test.
+Before we can even do this, we may need to create a testing environment with each of these processes running.

-In short, testing a large system rather than a single UI can be tough.
+In short, testing a large system can be tough.

 This is where Chorus can help.